explodinglabs/jsonrpcclient/doc/index.rst

 Exceptions
 ^^^^^^^^^^

-Catch the base exception ``JsonRpcClientError``, in case there's a problem communicating with the server::
+Catch the base exception ``JsonRpcClientError`` in case there's a problem communicating with the server::

     from jsonrpcclient.exceptions import JsonRpcClientError